commercialhaskell/stackage/CURATORS.md

 * `curator` can check that build plan to ensure all version bounds are consistent
     * On pull requests, the GitHub action [performs these two steps](https://github.com/commercialhaskell/stackage/blob/master/etc/check.sh) to provide immediate feedback on pull requests
 * Docker [builds](https://github.com/commercialhaskell/stackage/actions/workflows/image.yml)
-* The stackage-build server (described below) is able to run automated builds using the [build.sh script](https://github.com/commercialhaskell/stackage/blob/master/automated/build.sh)
+* The stackage-build server (described below) is able to run automated builds using the [build.sh script](https://github.com/commercialhaskell/stackage/blob/master/automated/build.sh).
+Note it is wrapped by `run-night.sh` and `run-lts.sh`.
 * When a new (nightly or LTS) build is completed, it is uploaded to [stackage-snapshots](https://github.com/commercialhaskell/stackage-snapshots)
 * Once a week, we run an LTS minor bump.
 Instead of using build-constraints.yaml, that job takes the previous LTS release, turns it into `^>=` constraints, and then bumps the version numbers to the latest on Hackage, in accordance with the generated constraint.
 * Cutting a new LTS major release is essentially just a Stackage Nightly that gets rebuilt using lts-haskell with constraints setup with etc/lts-constraints.